Skip to contents

 #> model covariates.
 Hence, complete records analysis is valid.

-# Example DAG for which complete records analysis is never valid
+# Example where complete records analysis is never valid

 checkCRA(y="bmi7", covs="matage mated", r_cra="r",